hieuvp/xpath-html/README.md

 > Making XPath query against an HTML document.
 > Locates an element on the page.
-> If the element cannot be found, a error.NoSuchElementError will be returned by the driver.
-> Retrieves the current page's source.
 > The returned source is a representation of the underlying DOM:
 > do not expect it to be formatted
 > or escaped in the same way as the raw response sent from the web server.